jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 Michigan, surrounded by the Great Lakes, is uniquely positioned to lead the way in blue tech—a burgeoning industry focused on the sustainable use of water resources for innovation, economic growth, and environmental stewardship.

 As an adjunct instructor at Bay Mills Community College (BMCC), where I teach CS204 Web Page Design and CS221 Computer Programming, I see firsthand the potential and challenges facing students in Michigan's Eastern Upper Peninsula.
 My students—many from tribal communities and rural areas—possess creativity, determination, and deep connections to the Great Lakes.
-What they often lack are clear pathways connecting their education to emerging blue tech careers just an hour north at Lake Superior State University (LSSU).
+What they often lack are clear pathways connecting their education to emerging tech careers allowing them to live and work in the region they grew up in.

 This post presents a framework for strengthening these connections, creating tangible pathways for students, researchers, and communities across the region.